 The 43% surplus is not idle capacity.
 When directed into domestic heating and personal transport, it removes the majority of homes and cars from grid dependency — collapsing the “electrify everything” load before it ever lands on the national grid.

 Britain has roughly 28 million homes.
-The Heat Halo already removes 7.84 million from the equation entirely — free waste heat, no grid load, no boiler.
+The Heat Halo already removes 7.84 million from the equation — unlimited heating and hot water for a flat £500/year, no grid load, no gas boiler.
 The remaining 20.16 million are split between electric heat pumps for newer, well-insulated stock and hydrogen boilers for the vast majority of older, harder-to-retrofit homes.

 | Segment | Homes | Method | Grid Load |